josephrhobbs/boron-compiler-vm/src/vm/opcodes.md

-`0x21`: LDR (loads into a given register a value in a given register)
+`0x21`: LDR (loads into a given register a value at an address provided by a given register)

 Arguments:
 - Destination register (1 byte): register that will store the final value